sematext/docs/docs/sematext-docker-agent/installation.md

 ## CoreOS using fleet

-Please note due the end of support for fleet on CoreOS, we recommend to use Kubernetes installation.
+Please note due to the end of support for Fleet on CoreOS, we recommend using Kubernetes installation.

 To install SPM for Docker including log forwarding from journald execute these commands: